akashmasane23/log-monitoring-system/README.md

 ## ⭐ Support

-If you found this useful, consider giving a ⭐ on GitHub!
+If you found this useful, give it a ⭐ on GitHub!